dm-zharov/swift-security/README.md

 ## Security

-The framework’s default behavior provides a reasonable trade-off between security and accessibility.
+The framework’s default behavior provides a reasonable balance between convenience and accessibility.

-- `kSecUseDataProtectionKeychain: true` helps to improve the portability of code across platforms.
-Can't be changed.
+- `kSecUseDataProtectionKeychain: true` helps to achieve [consistent behavior across platforms](https://developer.apple.com/documentation/security/ksecusedataprotectionkeychain), so it shouldn't and cannot be changed
-- `kSecAttrAccessibleWhenUnlocked` makes keychain items accessible from `background` processes.
-Changeable by `AccessPolicy`.
+- `kSecAttrAccessibleAfterFirstUnlock` makes keychain items [accessible from background state](https://developer.apple.com/documentation/security/ksecattraccessibleafterfirstunlock) and changeable by using `AccessPolicy`.

 ## Communication